Is There 20/20 Vision in Computer Vision?

 Object classification, in many applications, can achieve 99% accuracy; this is up from 50% a decade ago.

-- How can man and machine work together in the image annotation process to make CV training more robust?
+How can man and machine work together during image annotation to make Computer Vision training more robust?

 Modern CV benefits from the availability of high-resolution image capture, fast data processing, and large training sets.
 This is what makes it excellent for tasks like medical imagery interpretation.
 Most CV models are built in a feed-forward neural network arrangement, in which pixel saturation/color values are first analyzed, then edges are identified, and so on until ultimately objects are classified.
 This makes them easy to engineer.